 A cough is probably one of the most common respiratory diseases that people suffer from.
-In most cases, it is nothing to worry about and can be cured with cough suppressants and salt water gargles.
+In most cases, it is nothing to worry about and can be cured with cough suppressants and saltwater gargles.
 However, coughing of blood is a serious problem.
 The coughing up of blood that originates from below the level of the larynx is known as hemoptysis.

 Hemoptysis rarely affects children.
 The symptoms of this condition include:

-Chest radiography: This imaging modality helps lateralize bleeding and understand the amount of lung involvement.
+Chest Radiography: This imaging modality helps lateralize bleeding and understand the amount of lung involvement.
 It is quick, inexpensive and can also help detect other underlying abnormalities.

 Bronchoscopy: This involves the insertions of a rigid or flexible endoscope into the bronchial passages to check the airways and determine active bleeding sites.

 MDCT: A multidetector CT is a non-invasive imaging tool that provides a comprehensive evaluation of airways, lung parenchyma, and thoracic vessels.
-It can also be used to uncover potential causes of bleeding such as bronchiectasis, pulmonary infections and lung cancer.
+It can also be used to uncover potential causes of bleeding such as bronchiectasis, pulmonary infections, and lung cancer.
 In some cases, a multidetector CT angiography may also be used.

-Oral antibiotics are usually the first stage of treatment for this condition.
+Oral antibiotics are usually the first stage of treatment for this Hemoptysis condition.
 Smokers will also be urged to quit cigarettes as this can worsen their condition.
 Treatment for minor hemoptysis may also include:

 In its later stages, hemoptysis can be treated with a minimally invasive procedure known as endovascular embolization or with surgery.
-In some cases, endovascular embolization may also be sued to stabilise the patient before surgery.
+In some cases, endovascular embolization may also be sued to stabilize the patient before surgery.
 This procedure reduces the pressure in the hypertrophic arterial blood vessels and decreases the risk of perioperative bleeding.

 Hemoptysis is also one of the most common complaints of lung cancer patients.
-Depending on the stage of cancer and the amount of blood expectorated, treatment in some cases may not be possible.
+Depending on the stage of cancer and the amount of blood expected, treatment in some cases may not be possible.
 In such cases, a parenteral opioid and fast-acting benzodiazepine may be administered.
-If you wish to discuss about any specific problem, you can consult a Pulmonologist.
+If you wish to discuss any specific problem, you can consult a Pulmonologist.